Calipsoplus/calipsoplus-backend/README.md

 ### Database configuration

-By default, the application settings are configured to use MySQL database server, and we need a new schema to manage app's data, with the necessary user and host credentials to manage it.
+By default, the application settings are configured to use a MySQL database server, and we need a new schema to manage app's data, with the necessary user and host credentials to manage it.
 This document will follow default configuration settings.

 ```sql
 CREATE DATABASE `calipsoplus`;